rsfreitas/krill/README.md

-# krill
+# pocket

-krill is a rust framework for building microservices.
+pocket is a rust framework for building microservices.

 ## Overview

-krill is a framework for building microservices in rust using protobuf as their API definition.
+pocket is a framework for building microservices in rust using protobuf as their API definition.

 ## Features